 If there is no Thunee call the player to the right of the trump maker will lead to the first trick.
 To prevent this player from playing his first card prematurely, any other player who is considering calling Thunee should call out "wait for me", "hold the game" or similar as soon as he has his six cards.
 The player who is due to lead must then wait until all players who have asked for the game to be held have decided whether or not to call Thunee.
 If two players on opposite teams wish to play Thunee the trump maker's team has priority.
 If two players on the same team wish to play Thunee, one of them must voluntary withdraw and allow the other to call it.
 No discussion between the partners is allowed in this case - normally the less experienced player or the player who believes he has the weaker hand will withdraw spontaneously.
 If none of the other players asks the leader to wait, the player to the right of the trump maker can simultaneously lead a card and call Thunee.

 If a player does not ask the leader to wait but calls Thunee at the same time as or after the first card has been played, then the opponents should call 'marials on X' where X is the suit of the card that was led.
-In this case the Thunee will not be allowed if suit X is a potential 'catch' for the Thunee - in other words if the Thunee caller has a card in suit X that could potentially lose a trick playing Thunee.
+In this case the Thunee will not be allowed if suit X is a potential 'catch' for the Thunee - in other words if the Thunee caller has a card in suit X that could potentially lose a trick if they are allowed to play Thunee.
 For example if a spade was led, a late call of Thunee would not be allowed by a player with J-9-10 of spades because another player might have three spades including the Ace.
 If the player who wants to call Thunee is safe in suit X (he has only top cards or no cards at all in that suit), he can decide to go ahead with his Thunee.
 In that case the original leader takes back his card and the Thunee player leads instead.
 If the Thunee player decides to withdraw his call, the original lead stands and play continues normally.

 To avoid the situation where the leader and an opponent both call Thunee as the first card is led, and the opponent accepts the marials on the suit led and insists on playing his Thunee as a member of the trump maker's team, the leader may ask the opponents whether they wish to call Thunee before leading a card.
 If they answer no then the leader can play the first card calling Thunee, and the other players can no longer call Thunee against him.